lukewarkentin/nicola_chinook/README.md

 Models were fit using Stan.

-See metadata.csv for details on data sources.
+See metadata_proj.csv for details on data sources.

 Contact: luke.warkentin@gmail.com